MatthewDurocher/YatzyJava/README.md

 Whatever settings you specify in application.conf will override the default settings (that exist somewhere in the classpath).
 An example of these defaults can be found [here](https://www.playframework.com/documentation/2.8.x/resources/confs/filters-helpers/reference.conf).

+By default, your app is only allowed to serve all requests from `localhost` or `127.0.0.1`.
+This means that only the computer running the app can make a request to the app, even if your port `:9000` is technically open.

 There are two easy ways to make you server available on LAN.
 Either way, you will need your server's local IP address in order to send a request.

+### Knowing your IP

 On macOS terminal